 Project 2: Storytelling using a phrase, saying, proverb, or idiom in 6 steps

 This project is to create visual storytelling in sequence.
 Students choose a phrase, saying, proverb, or idiom and communicate it in 6 steps.
-They must visualize the message in 5 keyframes using only images, completing the message on the last frame.
+They must visualize the message in 6 keyframes using only images.
 All the frames must have a consistent tone of voice in terms of the look and feel of the visual style.

 The goal of this project is to storytell a message using multiple keyframes.
 Students will have a better understanding of the fundamental concepts and techniques of storytelling such as sequence, masterboard, keyframe, and frame mobility.

 A phrase, saying, proverb, or idiom.

 - Choose a phrase saying, proverb, or idiom

 - Storyboard: break down the message/concept into 6 scenes in sequence

 - Add descriptions and keywords for each frame on the storyboard